SketchoraStudio/Sketchora-Studio/README.md

 </section>

 <section id="about">
-    <h2>About</h2>
+    <h2>The Studio</h2>
     <div class="about">
-        Sketchora Studio creates calm, earthy visuals inspired by light, texture, and emotion.
+        Sketchora Studio is built on calm visuals and earthy tones.
+        Every piece is designed to feel soft, intentional, and quietly emotional.
     </div>
 </section>